 Pursue Job Openings

 If you don’t wish to work under your RPE provider or start your own practice, there are still plenty of options for you in Arizona.
 From clinics to hospitals to rehab centers, there are hundreds of employers in the state who hire SLPs to treat patients.
-A few of these employers include:

 Depending on your career goals, you may also choose to seek specialty certifications through ASHA.
 If you want to serve a specific patient population, specialty certifications are a good way to build credibility and become more prepared.